 All this is of course true for every provision of Article I that vests power in Congress.
-But the point is particularly sharp when we juxtapose "the Congress" and "the Legislature" of "each state" in Article I, section 4.
-If the federal Congress is quite obviously not independent of the federal Constitution, why should anyone think that the state legislature in this very same clause is somehow independent of its state constitution?
+But the point is particularly sharp when we juxtapose "the Congress" and "the Legislature" of "each state" in Article I, Section 4.
+If the federal Congress is quite obviously not independent of the Federal Constitution, why should anyone think that the state legislature in this very same clause is somehow independent of its state constitution?

 Indeed, at the Founding, the "legislatures" of each state to which Articles I and II refer were, as a general matter, far from free agents.
 Voters in many states claimed the power to formally "instruct" their state representatives and thus legally bind them on specific issues.
-The right to instruct had appeared explicitly in the constitutions of at least five states, namely, the
+The right to instruct had appeared explicitly in the constitutions of at least five states, namely, the Pennsylvania and North Carolina Constitutions of 1776, the Vermont Constitutions of 1777 and 1786, the Massachusetts Constitution of 1780, and the New Hampshire Constitution of 1784.57

-57 U.S. CONST. art.
+55 U.S. CONST. art.
 I, § 9, cl.
-3 ("No Bill of attainder . . . shall be passed.").
+3 ("No Bill of attainder ... shall be passed.").

-58 U.S. CONST. art.
+56 U.S. CONST. art.
 VI, cl.
 3 ("[N]o religious Test shall ever be Required as a Qualification To any Office or public Trust under the United States.").